cats-eo

 This page absorbed the previous "Grate" and "MultiFocus" sections of optics.md in the post-fold doc sweep.
 The empirical justification for each absorbed carrier lives in a research spike on the worktree branch that landed it:

-The composition gap analysis tracks the matrix collapse cell by cell: docs/research/2026-04-23-composition-gap-analysis.md.
+The current, compiler-pinned composition matrix (11 families, 121 cells) lives in Optics → Composition matrix; the historical gap analysis that tracked the fold cell by cell is docs/research/2026-04-23-composition-gap-analysis.md.
 The pre-spike analysis of MultiFocus[List] vs PowerSeries on the traversal-shape common case (1.5–2.6× slower, hence both carriers shipped pre-fold) lives in docs/research/2026-04-22-alglens-vs-powerseries.md; post-fold the gap is closed by mfAssocPSVec's parallel-array specialisation.

 Constructors at a glance